 What is “Project-Based Learning”?

-Employees must conduct their own research and gather the necessary information.
+The employees must conduct their own research and gather the necessary information.
 This also encourages them to exchange ideas with other learners and share their insights with the group.

 You can divide project-based learning into four phases: the initiation phase, the planning phase, the implementation phase, and the conclusion phase.
-In the following representation, you will get an overview of what is important in each phase:
+In the following representation, you get an overview of what is important in each phase:

 Phase model of project-based learning according to Elisabeth Kaliva // Own representation